US Treasury Secretary Denies Trump Tariffs Are Tax on Americans – Market Implications | ZNJEA Community

 Date: September 8, 2025

-In a recent interview on NBC’s Meet the Press, U.S. Treasury Secretary Scott Bessent denied that former President Donald Trump’s tariffs act as a tax on American consumers.
+In a recent interview on NBC’s Meet the Press, U.S. Treasury Secretary Scott Bessent denied that Trump tariffs tax American consumers directly.
+His claim contradicts former President Donald Trump’s widely-debated position on whether tariffs act as taxes.
 This statement comes amid concerns from major companies, including Nike and John Deere, which warned that tariffs could cost billions of dollars annually.

 The Treasury Secretary also commented on ongoing legal challenges.
 The administration is appealing a federal court ruling that Trump exceeded his authority with broad tariffs, including extreme cases like a 50% tariff on Lesotho.
-The Supreme Court is expected to hear the case in early November.
-If overturned, the government may face substantial refund obligations.
+The Supreme Court will hear the case in early November.
+If the court overturns the ruling, the government will face substantial refund obligations.

 Former Treasury Secretary Janet Yellen, however, has consistently warned that tariffs function as hidden taxes, raising costs for households and businesses and potentially destabilizing the global economy.